 Choosing a breast pump might seem easy, but it’s important to pick the right one for your needs when you’re heading back to work.
-A lactation consultant can provide information to help you choose the right one for nursing, but a few things to keep in mind if you don't speak to a lactation consultant include:
+A lactation consultant can provide information to help you choose the right one for nursing, but here are a few things to keep in mind and some recommendations if you don't speak to a lactation consultant's help.

--Battery vs. plug — If you’re going to need to pump more than a few times every day, a battery-powered pump might run out of power before the end of the day.
+- If you’re going to need to pump more than a few times every day, a battery-powered pump might run out of power before the end of the day, so a plug-in pump may be better.

 Your employer is required by law to provide a private space that isn’t a bathroom for employees to pump, as well as make reasonable accommodations for the time you need to pump.
 Depending on how often you need to pump, you may be able to work around your existing break times.